 After someone dies on the road, there is likely to be a post-mortem examination of their body.
 This is a medical examination to determine the cause of death.
-It is carried out by a specialist doctor called a pathologist.
+A post mortem includes examination of body organs, tissues and fluids and is carried out by a specialist doctor called a pathologist.
 It takes place at the Regional Forensic Mortuary in Belfast.

 A post-mortem examination is carried out on behalf of the coroner.
-The coroner is the public official who investigates all sudden deaths.
+The coroner is a special judge who investigates all sudden deaths.
 Usually the coroner asks the pathologist to open and examine inside the body.
 The body is then closed again.
 This is called an invasive autopsy.
 Some people have objections, for faith or other reasons, to an invasive autopsy.
 If you have objections, or concerns about the way it will be carried out, you should tell the coroner's office or your police contact as soon as possible so they can take into account your views.
-Alternatives to invasive autopsy are not widely available, but sometimes a body can be scanned instead.
+A post-mortem examination may still be required.

-After a post-mortem examination, the coroner can order toxicology tests.
+Usually a post-mortem examination includes toxicology tests.
 This means that the pathologist takes samples of blood and urine, and possibly other samples such as stomach contents, fluid from an eye and pieces of tissue, to find out if they contain any toxic substances, such as alcohol or drugs.
 Your police contact should tell you if the coroner has ordered toxicology tests.
-You are entitled to know the results of any toxicology tests and you can ask the coroner to give you these results.
+Your police contact should also tell you if any samples have been taken to help determine the cause of death.

 You should be informed about whether a post mortem will take place by your police contact.

-More information about the coroner’s office is available in the page on ‘court cases’.
+If a post-mortem examination is carried out, you may be contacted by a Coroners Liaison Officer who is assigned by the coroner’s office.
 Your police contact can tell you how to get in touch with the coroner if you haven’t been contacted by them directly.